anachrocomputer/Igloo64/README.md

 KiCad's 3D rendering of the PCB as it is so far.
 The portion on the right-hand side will be snapped off using mouse-bites and used to connect the main board to the solderless breadboard.
+Any colour LEDs may be fitted, up to 10mm in diameter.
 The user may choose to use female headers instead of male ones, or simply not fit headers at all if they're not needed.
 Brightly coloured headers are also optional.